nishantgandhi99/website/content/posts/1x1-my-thoughts.md

 image : ""
 ---

+**How do you deal with 1-1 meetings that struggle to go past 10 min?**

 I look at these weekly 1x1s as an opportunity for us to help them grow.
 There are multiple dimensions that we can think about for this 1x1s.

 + First is the summary of their weekly work.
 This is important for creating performance history and can be used to advocate for their comp raise or title change.